 - Connect your laptop/desktop computer to port number 3 on your MikroTik router.

 - If the reset process were successful, it would redirect you to the quickset page, and you’ll not need to log in.
 But, if you need to, the default MikroTik username and password to log in are admin (for username) and no password (you don’t need to enter a password).

 - Go to the menu on the left and choose “Files,” then click the option “Default Backup.”

 - Choose “Restore” and click “OK” to initiate the reset process.
 Now the router will restart and be restored to the default configuration.
-You can finish the setup process by following the MikroTik install Guide.

 You’re most likely to lose all the data and configuration on your router once you reset it.
 Carry on with caution.
 Ensure you have a backup configuration file before resetting your device to its factory settings.